keviinfoes/LinkedSC/README.md

 ## Description
 The design of linked is:
 - **Token contract - ERC20**: The token contract has a embedded stability tax.
 The stability tax is divided in inflation (1% total LKS) and transfer fee in ETH.
 The stability tax is send to the custodian contract.
 The custodian contracts reserves are available for the white listed exchanges.
-These exchanges have a fixed exchange for the equivalent of 1 USD per LKD.
+These exchanges have a fixed exchange rate for the equivalent of 1 USD per LKS.
 - **Exchange contract**: Multiple exchanges can be added.
 The only difference between these exchanges is the oracle that is used.
 The exchanges that use the stability reserve have a fixed exchange rate of 1 USD based on the used oracle.

 ## Benefits